BJ-10416/SSCG-CONVERTER/README.md

 The growing use of renewable energy sources (RES’s), particularly photovoltaic(PV) systems, has increased the need for efficient high step-up DC–DC converters.
 This paper proposes a single switch cubic-gain (SSCG) converter capable of achieving a high voltage gain with minimal circuit complexity.
 The proposed converter achieves cubic voltage gain through the integration of a quadratic boost converter(QBC) combined with a voltage-lift technique, enabling substantial voltage boosting using only a single switch.
 Detailed steady-state analysis are carried out under both continuous and discontinuous conduction modes, along with an evaluation of the influence of non-ideal components on practical voltage gain and efficiency.
 The comparison results with the existing converter topologies highlight the distinctive advantages of the SSCG converter, including the simple structure, minimum total component count, continuous input current, common ground configuration, and high step-up capability.
 A 48/400 V, 50 kHz, 200 W hardware prototype is developed and experimentally verified, demonstrating close agreement with theoretical analysis.
 The results confirm that the proposed SSCG converter is a promising solution for high-gain photovoltaic energy conversion applications.

 # Software Requirements:
-1. PMQBB_Simulation File requires PSIM Professional 2024.0.0.2471
+1. SSCG_Simulation_file requires PSIM Professional 2024.0.0.2471
 2. MATLAB R2023b or later.

 # Simulation file Design Specifications: